-The most significant lbor benchmark in which the group continues to have hedging instruments is US dollar Libor.
-The transition out of US dollar Libor hedging derivatives has been largely completed by the end of 2022.
+The most significant Ibor benchmark in which the group continues to have hedging instruments is US dollar Libor.
+The transition out of US dollar Libor hedging derivatives was largely completed by the end of 2022.
 These transitions do not necessitate new approaches compared with any of the mechanisms used so far for transition and it will not be necessary to change the transition risk management strategy.

-For some of the lbors included under the 'Other' header, in the table below, judgment has been needed to establish whether a transition is required, since there are lbor benchmarks which are subject to computation methodology improvements and insertion of fallback provisions without full clarity being provided by their administrators on whether these lbor benchmarks will be demised.
+For some of the lbors included under the 'Other' header, in the table below, judgment has been needed to establish whether a transition is required, since there are lbor benchmarks which are subject to computation methodology improvements and insertion of fallback provisions without full clarity being provided by their administrators on whether these lbor benchmarks will be discontinued.

-The notional amounts of Interest Rate derivatives designated in hedge accounting relationships do not represent the extent of the risk exposure managed by the group but they are expected to be directly affected by market-wide lbor reform and in scope of Phase 1 amendments and are shown in the table below.
+The notional amounts of interest rate derivatives designated in hedge accounting relationships do not represent the extent of the risk exposure managed by the group but they are expected to be directly affected by market-wide lbor reform and within the scope of Phase 1 amendments and are shown in the table below.
 The cross-currency swaps designated in hedge accounting relationships and affected by lbor reform are not significant and have not been presented below.

-Hedging instrument impacted by IBOR reform
+Hedging instruments impacted by IBOR reform

 Hedging instruments

-Impacted by IBOR reform 1 Not impacted Notional Amount
+Impacted by IBOR reform 1 Not impacted Notional

-EUR GBP USD Other Total by IBOR reform
+EUR GBP USD Other

-€m €m €m €m €m €m
+€m €m €m €m €m €m €m

-Fair Value Hedges 2,950 249 3,199 6,164 9,363
+Fair value hedges 2,950 249 3,199 6,164 9,363

-Cash Flow Hedges 8,305 8,305 8,035 16,340
+Cash flow hedges 8,305 8,305 8,035 16,340

-At 31 Dec 2022 11,255 - 249 11,504 14,199 25,703
+At 31 Dec 2022 11,255 249 11,504 14,199 25,703

-Fair Value Hedges 877 350 1,227 4,840 6,067
+Fair value hedges 877 350 1,227 4,840 6,067

-Cash Flow Hedges 6,999 6,999 6,999
+Cash flow hedges 6,999 6,999 6,999

 At 31 Dec 2021 7,876 350 8,226 4,840 13,066